Sitecore/jss/samples/react/README.md

-# Sitecore JSS React Starter Application
+# Sitecore JSS React Sample Application

 Consult the primary JSS documentation at https://jss.sitecore.com for the latest documentation on JSS.